 LAFLA is currently accepting applications for the position of Attorney.

-• Active membership in the California State Bar with one to two years experience;
+- Active membership in the California State Bar with five to seven years experience;

-• Willingness to work beyond a minimum 7.0 hour workday, including evening and weekend meetings and events, and workweeks in excess of 35 hours when caseload or other obligations so necessitate.
+- Willingness to work beyond a minimum 7.0 hour workday, including evening and and weekend meetings and events, and workweeks in excess of 35 hours when caseload or other obligations so necessitate.

 Please submit a cover letter and resume online to email@example.com.
 Include “Attorney-Economic Stability” in the subject line.